Thurman1776-/Uncomplect-us/README.md

 This is a tool that intents to help you uncomplect your objects by giving you an indication of which entities show a large amount of dependencies & how they are intertwined.

+It is also a great way to learn about a project you might have recently joined.

 This is basically a re-write of [this project](https://github.com/PaulTaykalo/objc-dependency-visualizer) in Swift as a Mac App.
 Currently it is serving me as a way to experiment with newest tech such as SwiftUI.